-The Universal Restore add-on enables you to use the restore to dissimilar hardware functionality on the machine where the agent is installed and create bootable media with this functionality.
-Universal Restore handles differences in devices that are critical for the operating system start-up, such as storage controllers, motherboard or chipset.
+You can use the restore to dissimilar hardware functionality on the machine where the agent is installed and create bootable media with this functionality.
+Acronis Universal Restore handles differences in devices that are critical for the operating system start-up, such as storage controllers, motherboard or chipset.